DJBarnes/django-dump-die/README.md

 ============================

-Django-Dump-Die is a [Django](https://www.djangoproject.com/) app that provides a couple of debug tools in the form of built-in methods `dump` and `dd` that allow you to send details about a variable to the browser for inspection.
-Dumped variables are presented in an easy to read and fully expandable / collapsible tree.
-You can easily understand complex objects and the results of django queries with a simple call to either method.
-The entire concept is heavily based on the dump die functionality that comes with Laravel and Symfony.

 Django-Dump-Die is a [Django](https://www.djangoproject.com/) app that provides a couple of debug tools, in the form of built-in methods `dump` and `dd`.
 These allow sending details about a variable to the browser for inspection.